jgrugru/grewtix/README.md

 ------------------------
  * Create teams/groups to view tickets inside teams/groups
  * Create customizable dashboard
- * Add an api for dynamic ticket creation
+ * Add api for dynamic ticket creation
+ * Add api for list of tickets sorted by user/team/project/etc.
+ * Add time tracking for in progress tickets or manual entry of time